Aypak/shiny_server_rpi4/README.md

 Coming Soon!

 I have successfully installed a Shiny Server on Raspbian Stretch with a Raspberry Pi 3B.
-Just collecting these commands into a script!
+Just collecting these commands into a script.